-It is tempting to choose medicine for your studies, especially if you’re looking for an experience abroad.
-Once you’ve made your decision, you might take a closer look at the UK, an ensemble of student areas where a large amount of international students pursue their dream.
+It is tempting to study Medicine, especially if you’re looking for an experience abroad.
+Once you’ve made your decision, you might take a closer look at Medical schools in the UK, where a large number of international students pursue their dream.

 Check out a list of ranked universities in the UK according to World University Ranking 2019 and Shanghai Ranking 2018.

-You have the option to study medicine for two years in pre-clinical training, three years at a specialized school or teaching hospital or six years, if you choose another study discipline in between the two.
-Admission to medical schools in the UK is competitive and you will also need to go through an interview and take additional tests such as:
+You have the option to study a Medical degree in the UK for two years in pre-clinical training, three years at a specialized school or teaching hospital or six years, if you choose another study discipline in between the two.
+Admission to medical schools in the UK is competitive.
+You'll need to fulfil the entry requirements, go through an interview, and take additional tests, such as:

 - The United Kingdom Clinical Aptitude Test (UKCAT) – required by 26 medical schools